-Integrated Preclinical Sciences.
+Radiation physics, radiation, biology, hygiene and safety theories with an emphasis on the fundamentals of oral radiographic techniques and basic interpretation of radiographs.
+Includes exposure to intraoral radiographs, quality assurance, radiographic anatomy, basic radiographic interpretation, basic radiographic pathology description, patient selection criteria and other ancillary radiographic techniques.
 This is a fast-paced exciting course, which has been designed to provide the most authentic clinical simulation possible in an effort to provide the participant with the smoothest transition to live patient care possible.
 The course begins with an introduction to general restorative procedures.
 Advanced technology will be incorporated as much as possible.
-Class I-V direct composite restorations will be mastered.
+Class I-V direct composite restorations will be introduced with continued mastery through live patient care.
 This course will provide the necessary information and basis for pre-clinical training.
 This course has been designed to align the instruction methods with the pronounced philosophy of Roseman University of Health Sciences, and to engage students in ACTIVE LEARNING as a means of mastery education.
 The goals of this methodology are to (1) improve students' learning and develop students as critical thinkers, problem solvers, and team players; (2) fully engage students and instructors throughout the learning process; and (3) stimulate higher order thinking using creative technologies and applied learning.